10 for 10 Ep.2: Hamilton navigate the mine field of re-issued design and hit gold with this authentically executed field watch...

 This is one of those points which could actually easily be positive, but for me, this watch is designed to be a field watch and should be just that.

 Reflective - It seems the watch doesn't have AR coating on the crystal which results in (naturally) a very reflective crystal.
 With day to day wear, I didn't find this that noticeable however when you go to take an image of the watch that's when it becomes very obvious that this watch is a mirror.

 Owning a field watch sends a message out to everyone that you really appreciate the purposeful side of watchmaking.
 That this incredible industry and hobby all steamed from the need for something to reliably inform the reader of the time at any moment.

-What Hamilton has done is create a watch which conjures those emotions, much like vintages watch do.
+What Hamilton has done is create a watch that conjures those emotions, much like vintages watch do.
 But by doing this in a modern way, with modern watchmaking technology at an affordable price.
-With this level of accuracy, genuine history behind the brand and execution, it really is hard to beat the Khaki Mechanical – especially for less than £400…
+With this level of accuracy, genuine history behind the brand and execution, it really is hard to beat the Khaki Mechanical - especially for less than £400...

 The Hamilton Khaki Mechanical is currently available on the Hamilton website for £375.
 If you're interested in learning more about the watch head over to their website.

 Share this post